 Go For Launch!

 THIS EVENT IS BEING RESCHEDULED.
 WE WILL LET YOU KNOW AS SOON AS WE HAVE NEW DATES.
+The dates on here now are just placeholders so the event stays visible until we have new dates.

 Event will run all 3 days June 21-23 all day from 9am-5:30pm but not overnight.
 Students must attend ALL days.
 Open to students from anywhere in grades 9-12 (including rising 9th graders.)
 As part of the experience, students will visit Kennedy Space Center with Space professionals.